andreikestrel/andreikestrel/README.md

 ### Welcome to my profile, my name is <strong>Andrei Barbosa</strong>, but I am commonly called <strong>Andrei Kestrel</strong>

-- 🚀 I'm in the process of turning my passion into a profession as a front-end developer.
+- 🚀 I'm in the process of turning my passion into a profession as a full stack developer.

 - ❤️ After graduating in Biological Sciences, I decided it was time to follow my heart and embark on a new journey.